-local, external means an INDIRECT connection to a program running on the same computer.

-remote, unknown means an INDIRECT connection over a network to a remote machine.
+- local, external means an INDIRECT connection to a program running on the same computer. - local, ASCOM means an INDIRECT connection to a ASCOM driver running on the same computer.

-remote, RTS2 means an INDIRECT connection over a network to an RTS2 server.
+remote, unknown means an INDIRECT connection over a network to a remote machine. remote, RTS2 means an INDIRECT connection over a network to an RTS2 server.